tschmele/m-conversational-inputs/README.md

 ### abstract

 > This thesis investigates the correlation between a conversational input method and the player's immersion in role-playing video games.
-Communicating with digital assistants using natural language is becoming increasingly common.
-The resulting perception of computers as social actors is used in this thesis to intentionally humanize the characters in a role-playing game to create an immersive experience.
+Communicating with digital assistants using natural language is becoming commonplace, resulting in the perception of computers as social actors.
+This thesis utilizes this effect to intentionally humanize the characters in a role-playing game to create an immersive experience.
 >
->A prototype based on conversational inputs was play tested by 15 participants and their experience was documented in an attached questionnaire.
-Their responses were analyzed for correlation between the input-method and their immersion.
+> A prototype based on conversational inputs was play tested by 15 participants.
+After testing the prototype, the participants documented their experiences in a questionnaire with emphasis on their immersion and emotions during their game session.
+Their responses were analyzed for correlation between the conversational input-method and their immersion.
 The analysis shows possible correlations between the input-method and the player's empathy for the characters, as well as between the player's immersion and their empathy.
+>
-This thesis concludes that conversational inputs can influence the player's immersion, but the sample size is not big enough to allow for a confident generalization.
+> This thesis concludes that conversational inputs can influence the player's immersion, by strengthening their emotional connection with the characters.
+While the sample size limited this studies generalizability, the findings provide a relevant foundation and direction for further research.
+After validating and generalizing these findings through larger studies, they will become applicable in research and development of video games and digital assistants.

 ---